 This is a fear she developed during her freshmen year in college — the year her father was sentenced to three years in prison in a military tribunal on charges of attempting to overthrow the regime.

-During a prison visit to her father in 2007, the 24-year-old American University in Cairo graduate met Haddad, with whom she now has two children: four-year-old Nour and one-year-old Aly.
+During a prison visit to her father in 2007, the 24-year-old American University in Cairo graduate met Haddad, with whom she now has two children: 4-year-old Nour and 1-year-old Aly.

 Abouzeid says she did not wear a wedding dress — she married Haddad in prison so her father could attend.

 “When my dad was hugging me goodbye on the day of my wedding, as we left the prison, I experienced a feeling of injustice that I never felt again until these days,” Abouzeid tells Mada Masr.